-There is a decades-old stereotype that male drivers are better than women drivers.
+There is a decades-old stereotype that male drivers are better than female drivers.
 There are gender-related differences in the rate of vehicle accidents, but the statistics don’t necessarily back up the stereotype.
 According to the National Highway Traffic Safety Administration (NHTSA), male drivers cause approximately 6.1 million vehicle accidents, and female drivers cause 4.4. million vehicle accidents each year.
 In one year, male drivers are responsible for approximately 37,000 fatal crashes and female drivers are responsible for about 13,000 fatal accidents every year.

 While this data may indicate that male drivers have more accidents than female drivers, it is also important to look at other data.
 National statistics show that almost 106 million women have their driver’s licenses and 104 million men do.
 Female drivers travel about 10,000 miles each year, while male drivers travel about 16,500 miles each year.
 This means that women drivers about 30 percent less than men do each year.
 So, while male drivers cause more accidents than female drivers, women have a higher risk of being involved in a crash per mile driven.